RohitKumar23-11/Basic-TensorFlow/README.md

 # Basic-TensorFlow
-In this repository you can see two files both of them help you to understand TensorFlow much easier.
+In this repository you can see files related to TensorFlow the first file will help you to understand the basics of TensorFlow.
+The Second project will help you to understand the basic regression machine learning model on insurance claim/charges.